GEORGE-GICHURU/Shrekioo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

+## Author
+GeorgeGichuru.

+## Features
+As a user of the application you will be able to:
+1.Search user
+2.Retrieve repos
+3.View repos on github
+4.View user details

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.